-This post covers what Guru actually does, where that model creates friction, and what a Slack-native alternative looks like for teams whose knowledge is being created in conversation rather than in card editors.
+This post covers what Guru does well, where that model creates friction for mid-market teams, and what a Slack-native capture model does differently for the teams whose knowledge lives in conversation rather than in card editors.

 What Guru Does Well

 The same verification model that makes Guru valuable also creates its central challenge: it requires ongoing human effort to stay healthy.
-Guru's long-term effectiveness depends entirely on your team's discipline.
-Without continuous writing, tagging, and expert verification, a knowledge base built on Guru becomes difficult to maintain at scale: reviewers on Capterra and G2 consistently flag content management overhead as Guru's primary limitation.
+Reviewers on Capterra and G2 consistently flag content management overhead as Guru's primary limitation.
+Without continuous card creation, tagging, and expert verification, the knowledge base starts to decay at exactly the rate organizational change outpaces the review queue.

 The result, in many mid-market implementations, is a knowledge base that looks well-structured for the first few months and then quietly accumulates unverified cards.
-The mechanism meant to prevent documentation decay becomes the source of it, because the schedule of reviews never quite keeps pace with the rate of organizational change.
+As covered in why your most experienced employees are not documenting their insights, the incentive structure around knowledge documentation is broken in ways that no tool, however well designed, can fix if the model requires a separate documentation act.
+The mechanism meant to prevent documentation decay becomes the source of it.

 Guru is well-suited for teams with a defined corpus of knowledge that needs to stay verified and consistent: support scripts, product FAQs, sales objection handling, onboarding checklists.
 The card format suits this use case because the knowledge is relatively stable, the questions are predictable, and verifiers can be assigned to specific domains.